We enable teachers and students,

 Rene Boardman, HVRHS Agriscience Instructor

-Theatrical Opportunities
+Theatrical & Artistic Opportunities

-Housatonic Musical Theatre Society
+Proud Sponsor of the Housatonic Musical Theatre Society

 Griffin Tomaino, Class of 2022